byu-cs-236-classroom-templates/project-5/README.md

 ## Where to start

-Here is the suggested order for Project 4:
+Here is the suggested order for Project 5:

+1. Write a test for `get_rule_dependency_graph`
+1. Implement `get_rule_dependency_graph`
+1. Write a test for getting a reverse graph from a graph
+1. Implement the reverse graph function
+1. Write a test for computing the post-order sequence of nodes in a graph
+1. Implement the function to compute the post-order-sequence of nodes in a graph
-1. Write a negative test that fails for `Relation.join`.
+1. Write a test for computing SCCs for a graph
-1. Write code to pass the negative test.

-1. For a set of interesting inputs for `Relation.join` -- you must consider at least three unique tests: no shared attributes, attributes shared, and a mix of shared and not shared attributes:

-    1. Write a positive test that may fail (should fail the first test because no code has been written and may fail other tests depending on the code written for the first test).
-    1. Write code to pass the positive test.

-1. For a set of interesting inputs for `Interpreter.eval_rules` -- as a starting point consider if number of iterations to reach a fix-point matters in testing or if the number of rules being evaluated matters:

-    1. Write a positive test that may fail (should fail the first test because no code has been written and may fail other tests depending on the code written for the first test).
-    1. Write code to pass the positive test.
+1. Implement the computing SCCs function -- the function must use the reverse and post-order functions
+1. Write tests and implement `Interpreter.eval_rules_optimized`
 1. Run the pass-off tests -- debug as needed.

 ## Pass-off and Submission